Skip to navigation Skip to content

 Austudy or YA customers are automatically entitled to a Health Care Card (HCC).
 When transferring from a current payment with a HCC, the system automatically determines which concession card is the most beneficial to the customer.

-If a customer currently holds a Low Income Health Care Card (LIC) or another type of concession card, the customer can continue to use the card until the expiry date or until they receive an HCC.
+If a customer currently holds another type of concession card, the customer can continue to use the card until the expiry date or until they receive a HCC.

 Customers transferring from YA (job seeker) keep their current HCC and receive a new card when it expires.